Exclusive release · Prof Jianyun Zhang’s opening speech at the 3rd International Forum on Water Security and Sustainability

 This time, we would like to continue our efforts to make an open, frank, efficient and cross-cutting arena of academic discussion and exchange.
 We are also livestreaming the entire Forum on the internet and welcome interactions from the global audience.
 By 8AM today, our portal hosted by the Xinhua News Agency has had more than 250,000 visitors.

 It’s Earth Day today.
 I also appreciate very much that this year, the secretariat has proposed to make a green event out of the Forum.
-Therefore, on behalf of the organizing committee, I’d like to invite all participants to join our efforts by saving energy, lowering our carbon footprint, and save water.
+Therefore, on behalf of the organizing committee, I’d like to invite all participants to join our efforts by saving energy, lowering our carbon footprint, and saving water.
 Please read more on the handbook or our website.

 Last but not least, I’d like to wish everyone a good and productive time at the Forum and enjoy your time in Nanjing.
 I’d like to conclude my speech by wishing a great success to the Forum, and saying thank you again to the secretariat and logistics team.